osmarks/minoteaur/README.md

 3. Create a `.env` file containing `DB=[connection string for database]`
 4. Run `index.ts` (I recommend `ts-node`)

 The app will then initialize its databases and run a webserver on port 8030.
-If you plan to host this publicly, I suggest using a reverse proxy with some sort of authentication mechanism.
+If you plan to expose this to the Internet, I suggest using a reverse proxy with some sort of authentication mechanism, especially as it allows HTML embedding in Markdown.

 ## Features